Tanker 101 Service History

 These shots were taken during the preparation for her trip to California by Bill Hyler.
 Bill was a copilot flying air tankers for John and Connie Hirth.
 He was asked to fly right seat on Tanker 101 for her flight out to California.
 Bill said it was a trip of a lifetime and thankfully he brought along a camera.
 Thanks so much for sharing your photos Bill.

+John and Connie were hired by Ralph Johnson to prepare 57D for her trip across the country to the Johnson Ranch.
+They also provided the flight crew for the trip.
 The two card board boxes just inside the door were the old carburetors that were replaced with fresh overhauled ones.
 The two barrels of oil were brought along to supply the oil needed for the long trip!

 Here is Bill Hyler, John Hirth and Gene Akers just before Gene and Bill departed for California

-Connie and the late John Hirth
+She is all ready to go, with Connie and the late John Hirth.

 These next shots were taken by Bill on the trip across the country.
 Bill reports that they flew from Hazelton, PA to Mid State, PA to Findlay, OH to Peru, IL to Ames, Iowa to Columbus, NE to Kearney, NE to Lyman, WY to Elko, NV to Truckee, CA and then to the Johnson Ranch near Middletown